nicholaspretorius/itemly/README.md

 - [x] Add MySQL branch
 - [x] Add Postgres branch
-- [] Add Mongo in master
+- [x] Add Mongo in master
-- [] Update DB settings to use environment variables
+- [x] Update DB settings to use environment variables
+- [ ] Update db connection into a module to make use of env
-- [] Validation Pipes to check for wrong types, missing params/attributes etc
+- [ ] Validation Pipes to check for wrong types, missing params/attributes etc
-- [] Update tests
+- [ ] Update tests
-- [] Implement GraphQL in branch
+- [ ] Implement GraphQL in branch